lizzymcc/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - Each page has a header with the title and (home screen excluded) a back button, and a footer with the github link.
-- [ ] **Navigation elements** - back button, again, and
+- [x] **Navigation elements** - back button, again, links between pages.
+Login and Settings pages have been moved to overlays within their respective pages of origin (and login might be added to all the other pages once we get into react).
-- [ ] **Responsive to window resizing** - At its current stage I don't know that it's ideal on every screen (mobile), but it certainly responds fairly well to changes in size when I move the browser from half-screen to full-screen on my laptop.
-Well, the ones that I've finished so far.
-FIXME: do not leave this like this when you turn the project in, update it lol
+- [x] **Responsive to window resizing** - I can't promise it works on every size (mobile, etc) but it adapts its size when the window is resized on my laptop
-- [ ] **Application elements** - I did not complete this part of the deliverable.
+- [x] **Application elements** - I mean the javascript isn't in yet (besides the part for the overlays), but the screens and forms are in
-- [ ] **Application text content** - I did not complete this part of the deliverable.
+- [x] **Application text content** - page titles, etc
-- [ ] **Application images** - I did not complete this part of the deliverable.
+- [x] **Application images** - again, fairly minimal but the settings icon and back button have been added

 ## 🚀 React part 1: Routing deliverable